Pulmonary Fibrosis | Symptoms | Causes | Risk Factors | Diagnosis | Treatment | Prevention

 • Prednisone suppresses the immune reaction and helps in lessening the inflammation.

-• Azathioprine is given to fight against your resistant system.
+• Azathioprine is given to fight against the resistant system.

-Your doctor may also encourage you to make a few lifestyle changes.
-They are:
+The doctor may also encourage the person to make a few lifestyle changes, such as:

 • Eat a healthy and well-balanced diet.